Even styrene doesn’t have to stink…

 Styrene is essential in the industrial processes at polyester-processing or composite-producing companies.
 The compound is important for reasons such as the manufacture of horse boxes, motor yachts, surfboards, bathroom furniture, parts of wind turbines, and also for certain sewer renovation techniques.

 The emission of styrene and other VOCs (volatile organic components) is subject to strict European standards.
 Even if a company complies with all the specific directives, there is still the chance that odour nuisance will occur.
 This certainly applies in the case of styrene, that already causes odour nuisance at a concentration of 20,000 times lower than the lowest harmful concentration.

-Styrene emissions can be tackled in various ways, for example by RTO (Regenerative Thermal Oxidizer) or the use of a concentrator.
-Here styrene is first concentrated in an adsorbent (such as zeolites or active carbon), to then have it oxidize in an energy efficient manner in an incinerator.
+Styrene emissions can be tackled in various ways, for example by RTO (Regenerative Thermal Oxidiser) or the use of a concentrator.
+Here, styrene is first concentrated in an adsorbent (such as zeolites or activated carbon), to then have it oxidise in an energy efficient manner in an incinerator.

-The BAT (Best Available Techniques) described in the IED (Industrial Emissions Directive) for the complete removal of styrene from air flows refer to adsorption on active carbon.
+The BAT (Best Available Techniques), described in the IED (Industrial Emissions Directive) for the complete removal of styrene from air flows, refer to adsorption on activated carbon.
 Desotec uses this technique with its mobile filter solution.
 This approach is possible in a start/stop mode and quickly processes variations in crucial process parameters such as flow rates and concentrations.
 This even allows the purification of very low styrene concentrations so the environment is no longer effected by the odour.

 Desotec recently used this technique at a producer of polyester sand filters for swimming pools.
-Emissions at two emission points at this company were purified by the mobile Aircon VL carbon filter.
+Emissions at two emission points at this company were purified by the mobile AIRCON-VL activated carbon filter.
 The air flow was first sent over a dust filter, so the glass fibre particles were already caught at this stage and could not clog the carbon filter.